RakhithJK/jgm-pandoc-wiki/Installing-the-development-version-of-pandoc-1.9.md

     cabal install      # add -fexecutable if you want the Highlight program cd ..

+### citeproc-hs 0.3.4

-citeproc-hs 0.3.4 -- the version at the official repository lacks two patches that are needed to build citeproc-hs against pandoc-types 1.9, so until they are applied I am temporarily hosting a repository that has them:
+The version at the official repository lacks two patches that are needed to build citeproc-hs against pandoc-types 1.9, so until they are applied I am temporarily hosting a repository that has them:

     darcs get http://johnmacfarlane.net/repos/citeproc-hs
     cd citeproc-hs
     cabal install
     cd ..

-Now we can get the source for pandoc and compile:
+### pandoc

     git clone git://github.com/jgm/pandoc
     cd pandoc